 - I love it warm and chilled, so dig in whichever way floats your boat!
 Feeling extra fancy?
 Serve it up in a fresh bell pepper!
 Any leftovers will taste great the next day and this dish will await inhalation in your fridge for up to four days.

 The sauce recipe above makes enough for the sweet potato salad PLUS extra for your dipping pleasure.
-Try it on burgers, fries, and just about anything you can think of! =) To make it, simply combine the above ingredients in a food pocessor or blender and adjust heat by adding more or less of the chipotle peppers and sriracha.
-Super simple!
+Try it on burgers, fries, sandwiches, and just about anything you can think of!